Course Title: Data Preprocessing

 Pre-requisite Courses and Assumed Knowledge and Capabilities

-Real-world data are commonly incomplete, noisy, and inconsistent.
-This course will cover a wide range of topics designed to equip you with the skills needed to prepare all forms of untidy data for statistical analysis.
-The course will cover the core concepts of data preprocessing, namely tidy data, data integration, data cleaning, data transformation, data standardisation, data discretisation, and data reduction.
-You will develop and apply your data preprocessing skills to complex, noisy, and inconsistent real world data using leading open source software.
+Real-world data is commonly incomplete, noisy, and inconsistent.
+You will be equipped with the skills needed to prepare all forms of untidy data for analysis.
+You will learn about the core concepts of data wrangling, namely tidy data, data integration, data cleaning, data transformation, data standardisation, data discretisation, and data reduction.
+You will develop and apply your data wrangling skills to complex, noisy, and inconsistent real-world data using leading open-source software R.

 Objectives/Learning Outcomes/Capability Development